grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -compactor.data-dir
 [data_dir: <string> | default = "./data"]

-# The frequency at which the compaction runs
+# [advanced] The frequency at which the compaction runs
 # CLI flag: -compactor.compaction-interval
 [compaction_interval: <duration> | default = 1h]

-# How many times to retry a failed compaction within a single compaction run.
+# [advanced] How many times to retry a failed compaction within a single
+# compaction run.
 # CLI flag: -compactor.compaction-retries
 [compaction_retries: <int> | default = 3]

-# Max number of concurrent compactions running.
+# [advanced] Max number of concurrent compactions running.
 # CLI flag: -compactor.compaction-concurrency
 [compaction_concurrency: <int> | default = 1]

-# How frequently compactor should run blocks cleanup and maintenance, as well as
+# [advanced] How frequently compactor should run blocks cleanup and maintenance,
-# update the bucket index.
+# as well as update the bucket index.
 # CLI flag: -compactor.cleanup-interval
 [cleanup_interval: <duration> | default = 15m]

-# Max number of tenants for which blocks cleanup and maintenance should run
+# [advanced] Max number of tenants for which blocks cleanup and maintenance
-# concurrently.
+# should run concurrently.
 # CLI flag: -compactor.cleanup-concurrency
 [cleanup_concurrency: <int> | default = 20]

-# Time before a block marked for deletion is deleted from bucket.
-If not 0,
+# [advanced] Time before a block marked for deletion is deleted from bucket.
+If
-# blocks will be marked for deletion and compactor component will permanently
+# not 0, blocks will be marked for deletion and compactor component will
-# delete blocks marked for deletion from the bucket.
-If 0, blocks will be
+# permanently delete blocks marked for deletion from the bucket.
+If 0, blocks
-# deleted straight away.
-Note that deleting blocks immediately can cause query
+# will be deleted straight away.
+Note that deleting blocks immediately can cause
-# failures.
+# query failures.
 # CLI flag: -compactor.deletion-delay
 [deletion_delay: <duration> | default = 12h]

-# For tenants marked for deletion, this is time between deleting of last block,
+# [advanced] For tenants marked for deletion, this is time between deleting of
-# and doing final cleanup (marker files, debug files) of the tenant.
+# last block, and doing final cleanup (marker files, debug files) of the tenant.
 # CLI flag: -compactor.tenant-cleanup-delay
 [tenant_cleanup_delay: <duration> | default = 6h]

-# Max time for starting compactions for a single tenant.
-After this time no new
+# [advanced] Max time for starting compactions for a single tenant.
+After this
-# compactions for the tenant are started before next compaction cycle.
-This can
+# time no new compactions for the tenant are started before next compaction
-# help in multi-tenant environments to avoid single tenant using all compaction
+# cycle.
+This can help in multi-tenant environments to avoid single tenant using
-# time, but also in single-tenant environments to force new discovery of blocks
+# all compaction time, but also in single-tenant environments to force new
-# more often.
+# discovery of blocks more often.
 0 = disabled.
 # CLI flag: -compactor.max-compaction-time
 [max_compaction_time: <duration> | default = 0s]

-# Number of goroutines opening blocks before compaction.
+# [advanced] Number of goroutines opening blocks before compaction.
 # CLI flag: -compactor.max-opening-blocks-concurrency
 [max_opening_blocks_concurrency: <int> | default = 1]

-# Max number of blocks that can be closed concurrently during split compaction.
+# [advanced] Max number of blocks that can be closed concurrently during split
-# Note that closing of newly compacted block uses a lot of memory for writing
+# compaction.
+Note that closing of newly compacted block uses a lot of memory
-# index.
+# for writing index.
 # CLI flag: -compactor.max-closing-blocks-concurrency
 [max_closing_blocks_concurrency: <int> | default = 1]

-# Number of symbols flushers used when doing split compaction.
+# [advanced] Number of symbols flushers used when doing split compaction.
 # CLI flag: -compactor.symbols-flushers-concurrency
 [symbols_flushers_concurrency: <int> | default = 1]

-# Comma separated list of tenants that can be compacted.
-If specified, only
+# [advanced] Comma separated list of tenants that can be compacted.
+If
-# these tenants will be compacted by compactor, otherwise all tenants can be
+# specified, only these tenants will be compacted by compactor, otherwise all
-# compacted.
+# tenants can be compacted.
 Subject to sharding.
 # CLI flag: -compactor.enabled-tenants
 [enabled_tenants: <string> | default = ""]

-# Comma separated list of tenants that cannot be compacted by this compactor.
-If
+# [advanced] Comma separated list of tenants that cannot be compacted by this
-# specified, and compactor would normally pick given tenant for compaction (via
+# compactor.
+If specified, and compactor would normally pick given tenant for
-# -compactor.enabled-tenants or sharding), it will be ignored instead.
+# compaction (via -compactor.enabled-tenants or sharding), it will be ignored
+# instead.
 # CLI flag: -compactor.disabled-tenants
 [disabled_tenants: <string> | default = ""]